yingfc/cse403/reports/Week3Report.md

 **Yingfan**:

+- Proposal feedback: shared original proposal with project members to better align MVPs with the class scope.
 - Requirements writeup: worked on _Team Info & Policies_, _Functional & Non-functional Requirements_, _Team process description_, and _Use Case_ on course->room navigation.
 - Git setup: created project repo and add teammates as collaborators.